AnotherKamila/kamila.is/teaching/shell/index.md

 add_to_head: <link rel="stylesheet" type="text/css" href="asciinema-player.css" />
 ---

-# 0. Artillery Preparation

 The shell (or the command line) is where you enter commands.
 Though it may appear scary at first sight, it is a very powerful tool that allows you to do much more than any graphical interface would.
 This tutorial aims to make you comfortable in the shell, assuming no previous knowledge.

+# 0. Artillery Preparation

 This tutorial makes generous use of [asciinema](https://asciinema.org/): it is full of "videos" (not really videos) of what it looks like to type the commands I will be talking about.
 You can pause and replay everything, and because it is actually text, you can copy things from the window.
-Look:
+Click the :

 <asciinema-player src="./cast/asciinema-demo.cast" speed="2" theme="solarized-dark" size="medium" idle-time-limit="0.2"></asciinema-player>

-We will be using the Friendly Interactive shell -- `fish`.
-You can install it with your package manager, either a graphical one, or by typing the commands:
+We will be using the Friendly Interactive shell -- [fish](https://fishshell.com/).
+See [their website](https://fishshell.com/#platform_tabs) for installation instructions.
+For example, on FreeBSD, you can install it with `pkg install fish`.

-* `pkg install fish` on FreeBSD
-* `brew install fish` on OS X
-* `apt-get install fish` on Debian-based Linux

 Afterwards, you can run it inside your usual shell by typing `fish`.